 IMPORTANT CORONAVIRUS INFORMATION:

 Please note, our policies do not provide cover for cancellation, abandonment or curtailment claims if the Foreign and Commonwealth Office (FCO) advises against all or “all but essential” travel.
 Our policies will also not cover any claims caused by or relating to Coronavirus, COVID-19, Severe Acute Respiratory Syndrome (SARS-COV-2), any mutation of Coronavirus, COVID-19 or SARs-COV-2 or any pandemic or fear or threat of any the above.
-We also can not cover any claims relating to any fear or threat concerning these viruses.
+We also can not cover any claims relating to any fear or threat concerning these viruses, with the exception of Medical Expenses cover (provided that you are not travelling against FCO advice).

 Volunteers Travel Insurance Policies